Hrušovany nad Jevišovkou

 Hrušovany nad Jevišovkou (Grusbach) is a town in Znojmo District in the South Moravian Region of the Czech Republic.
 It has about 3,400 inhabitants.
+The town is located on the Jevišovka River in the Dyje–Svratka Valley.

+Hrušovany nad Jevišovkou was founded in the first half of the 12th century at the latest and became a town in 1495.
+The main landmark of the town is the Church of Saint Stephen.

 Geography

 Hrušovany nad Jevišovkou is located about 25 km east of Znojmo and 41 km south of Brno.
 It lies in the Dyje–Svratka Valley.
 It is situated on the left bank of the Jevišovka River.
 A small southern part of the municipal border is formed by the river Thaya, which is also the state border with Austria.

 History

 The first written mention of Hrušovany nad Jevišovkou is in a deed of bishop Jindřich Zdík from 1141.
 The settlement was promoted to a town in 1495 by King Vladislaus II.
 During the rule of Counts of Khuen-Belassi in the 19th century, economic development occurred.
 The railway from Brno to Vienna, a school and a hospital were built and a sugar factory was founded.

 Economy

 Hrušovany nad Jevišovkou was known for the sugar factory, founded in 1848.
 From 1992, it was owned by the Agrana conglomerate.
 In 2025, it was decided to end production for economic reasons.